The curriculum for the Minor in European Studies is divided into three components:

 (Total Credit Hours = 9.0)

 MES students must complete and pass at least three upper-level courses from two different subjects/departments.
 For a course to qualify as an MES elective it must clearly be related to European Studies, count for at least 3.0 credit hours, be graded with the normal grading system, be an upper-level course (though some exceptions apply), and be from an accepted subject/department.
 These courses can be taken either at Notre Dame’s main campus or at any European campus offered in arrangement with Study Abroad at Notre Dame International.

 Courses taken as MES electives may not count toward any other major or minor.
 However, one MES course is allowed to double-count as a university or college requirement, but MES students should keep in mind that only one university or college requirement can double-count during their entire university career.
 Students who double-count a university or college requirement toward another minor may not double-count a different university or college requirement toward their MES curriculum.

 Prior to registration for each term, students should consult the list of upcoming courses found on insideND or by using Class Search, looking for courses that carry the European Studies attribute (MESE).
 Students may also meet with the student coordinator regarding eligible courses.

 If students have courses that they believe should qualify, but that do not carry the European Studies course attribute (MESE), they should first consult the MES Elective Criteria.
-If the course appears to meet all criteria, students should then contact the MES student coordinator at the Nanovic Institute with a course description and syllabus that demonstrate qualification.
-The MES student coordinator will review the course material in cooperation with the associate director of the institute.
-If the course is deemed acceptable, the Nanovic Institute staff will take the appropriate steps with the Office of the Registrar to get the course added to the MES program.
+If the course appears to meet all criteria, students should then contact the Director of Undergraduate Studies at the Nanovic Institute with a course description and syllabus that demonstrate qualification.
+The DUS will then review the course material, and if the course is deemed acceptable, will take the appropriate steps with the Office of the Registrar to get the course added to the MES program.